CraftAcademyLabs/coach-guides/miscellaneous/hunting_for_a_job.md

 * [Databases, ORM's, etc.](self_assessment/databases.md)

 **While it’s great to be able to speak to all of these concepts and show that you can carry an in-depth technical conversation, there’s probably nothing more valuable than having a solid portfolio of apps and a demonstrable level of skill.**

+## Joel Test

+The Joel Test For Programmers (The Simple Programmer Test) A while back—the year 2000 to be exact—Joel Spolsky wrote a blog post entitled: “The Joel Test: 12 Steps to Better Code.”
+Many software engineers and developers use this test for evaluating a company to determine if a company is a good company to work for.

+* Do you use source control?

+* Can you make a build in one step?

+* Do you make daily builds?

+* Do you have a bug database?

+* Do you fix bugs before writing new code?

+* Do you have an up-to-date schedule?

+* Do you have a spec?

+* Do programmers have quiet working conditions?

+* Do you use the best tools money can buy?

+* Do you have testers?

+* Do new candidates write code during their interview?

+* Do you do hallway usability testing?